 Your protection insurance fee will incur monthly.
 The cost generally depends on your monthly spending; the more you spend, the higher your fee.
 This cost can add up over time, so it’s important to consider whether you’re willing to pay.

 But while a credit card protection insurance policy can offer a great deal of protection, it isn’t the only option on the table.
-Especially if you’re facing financial difficulties due to the current coronavirus pandemic, you may have more success by reaching out to your credit card issuer directly for assistance.
+Especially if you’re facing financial difficulties, you may have more success by reaching out to your credit card issuer directly for assistance.
 Card issuers are stepping in to help support customers with assistance plans that won’t come at any extra charge to you.